isaev-the-poetry/prisma-extension-caching/README.md

 findFirst**
 ```

+findUnique,findFirst ** if original query return null, result won't be saved in cache.
 Any other method will produce standart database query without caching.
-Open for MR.

-findUnique ** if original query return null, result won't be saved in cache.

 # FAQ:
   How it work?
-    - First time query executed in database, rest will be served from cache until being purged manually, by calling purge() method on model.
+    - First time query executed in database, rest will be served from cache until being purged manually, by calling purge() method.
-  How it works with types?
-    - Fully support
   Can i disable cache for specific method/model?
-    - No. Use second client instead.
+    - No. Use main or second client instead.
-  Why do i need to cache findUnique?
-    - It helpfull, when you use include in query.
-      Ex: cache.posts.findUnique({ where: { id: 1 }, include: { comments: { take: 10 } }})
+  Can i purge cache for all models by calling one root method?
+    - No. Only by calling purge() for every model.

 # More Examples: